Kawa-oneechan/Asspull3X/docs/video.md

 (warning: this was just found to be wrong and needs empirical testing)

 1. Backdrop
-2. Sprites with priority 4
+2. Objects with priority 4
 3. Map 1
-4. Sprites with priority 3
+4. Objects with priority 3
 5. Map 2
-6. Sprites with priority 2
+6. Objects with priority 2
 7. Map 3
-8. Sprites with priority 1
+8. Objects with priority 1
 9. Map 4
-10. Sprites with priority 0
+10. Objects with priority 0

 #### Other modes

 1. Stuff
-2. Sprites with any priority
+2. Objects with any priority